peter28data/Tableau/README.md

 In 2020, the top 3 healthcare companies by market cap align with the top 3 companies by revenue.

-However, Eli Lilly, the fourth highest market cap, had less than a 5% difference in market cap but its earnings of 24.5B are 42% lower than 41.9B from the third leading competitor.
+However, Eli Lilly, the fourth largest market cap, had less than a 5% difference in market cap but its earnings of 24.5B are 42% lower than the third leading competitor at 41.9B.

-To compare Eli Lilly to the industry average for the top 20 companies by revenue is 35.5B.
+To compare, the industry average for the top 20 companies by revenue is 35.5B.

 ---

 Insight:

-Eli Lilly is the fourth highest healthcare company by market but is earning less than the average revenue of the top 20 healthcare companies, signaling underperformance relative to the benchmark.
+Eli Lilly is the fourth largest healthcare company by market cap but is earning less than the average revenue of the top 20 healthcare companies, signaling underperformance relative to the benchmark.

 ---